 Food for thought: If you think your site is small now, could it ever grow in complexity?
 Bet on a technology that can grow with you.

 On a completely personal note, I much prefer the programming model of Drupal over WordPress.
-While Drupal is much harder to learn, to me WordPress feels like old style PHP: you embed PHP logic directly in HTML.
+While Drupal is much harder to learn, to me WordPress feels like old style PHP.
 With Drupal, there has always been a separation of concerns, separating the logic from the display.
 This has been carried further in Drupal 8 (Drupal 9), with real Object Oriented paradigms.
 To me, as far as programming and software architecture, while hardest to learn, Drupal is clear choice.

 Joomla and Typo3 vs. Drupal